Hyundai Ioniq 5 Review & Prices

 In town

+Its four levels of generative braking take some playing with to find a comfortable setting, but it’s extremely handy in stop-start traffic.
 Its suspension set-up makes it a comfortable car to drive, too.
 There can be a little bit of agitated fidgeting at low speed on poorly surfaced roads, and really big ruts will send a bit of shock back into the cabin, but generally this is a cushy, quiet car to waft around in.
-It’ll certainly take the stress out of the school run – that’s for sure!
+It’ll certainly take the stress out of the school run.

-The cameras on the Ioniq 5 are brilliant, producing really high definition pictures on the screens.
-You can zoom in on the overhead image, too, and use it to look all around the car, which is really handy for parking.
-The only downside is that the rear camera is positioned quite low down, and there is no dedicated cleaning system so you might need to wipe it off in grotty weather.
+The cameras on the Ioniq 5 are high-definition, and you can zoom in on the overhead image and use it to look all around the car, which is really handy for parking.
+Its rear camera is positioned a little too low to be useful, though.

 On the motorway

-The Hyundai is composed and pretty quiet at higher speeds on the motorway, with automated cruise control and lane-keeping assist (which can be a bit hyperactive) helping to up the levels of relaxation.
-There is a bit of tyre noise but not much else at higher speeds.
+The Hyundai is composed and pretty quiet at higher speeds on the motorway, with standard-fit adaptive cruise control and lane-keeping assist helping to up the levels of relaxation.
+There is a bit of tyre noise, but not much else at higher speeds.

 On a twisty road